Appa's Lost Days: Plot

-Following Appa's capture, (Note: As depicted in "The Library".) he escapes the sandbenders, (Note: This sled was later found by Aang and his friends in "The Desert".) but is tranquilized and sold to a circus.
+Following Appa's capture, (Note: As depicted in "The Library".) he escapes the sandbenders, accidentally burying one of their sleds in the process, (Note: This sled was later found by Aang and his friends in "The Desert".) but is then tranquilized and sold to a circus.
 (Note: This is the same circus Ty Lee was a part of in "Return to Omashu".)
 The animal tamer threatens Appa with fire, claiming he will break him.
 A young boy moves hay closer to Appa so he can eat, reminding him of Aang.
 That night, Appa is introduced as "The Wind Buffalo" and forced to fly through burning rings.
 Appa notices the young boy telling him to escape, so he strikes the animal tamer to the ground and flees the circus.

 Appa returns to the desert but finds the library buried and Aang nowhere to be found.
 Appa goes to the buzzard wasp nest (Note: The nest Aang and his friends also went to in "The Desert") and is forced to fight them, collapsing in the sand when he loses.
 Appa stumbles into a barn for hay and water.
 As he sleeps, Appa dreams of his first time meeting Aang at the Eastern Air Temple; Aang gives the baby Appa an apple and says that they will be forever together.

 Appa is awakened by farmers who threaten him with a torch.
 Scared of the fire, Appa flies away.
 Appa flies over the Serpent's Pass, seen by Iroh as he and Zuko sleep on the ferry.
 (Note: This would have taken place in the episode "The Secret of the Fire Nation") Appa lands in a forest and is forced to fight a boar-q-pine (combination of the wild boar and the porcupine) and pricked with quills.
 Appa wins the fight and claims the territory.
 The next day, Suki, who heard about Appa's kidnapping, (Note: Suki was told by Katara in "The Secret of the Fire Nation") assembles the Kyoshi Warriors to help him.
 She lures him out by using apples, reminding Appa of Aang.
 The Kyoshi Warriors restore him to health.
 Azula, Mai, and Ty Lee attack, calling them "the Avatar's fan girls".
-Appa flies away scared by the fire that Azula is producing.
-Seeing Suki in danger, Appa rushes to rescue her but she scares him away with fire, urging Appa to find Aang.
+Appa flies away, scared by the fire that Azula is producing.
+Seeing Suki in danger, Appa rushes to rescue her, but she scares him away with fire, urging Appa to find Aang.